Falabella

 The Falabella is an Argentine breed of small horse.
 It is among the smallest of horse breeds, with a height at the withers in the range 63–86 cm..

 History

-The ancestral stock of the horse of South America descended from horses brought to the western hemisphere by the Spanish of Andalusian and other Iberian bloodlines.
-In the southern part of the continent, significant numbers of these horses developed within geographically isolated conditions and by the mid-19th century, there were any number of smaller, inbred animals in the herds of Mapuche of southern Buenos Aires province in Olavarría, Argentina.
-The Falabella horse was originally developed in Argentina from local horses of Criollo stock, beginning in 1868 with the breeding program of Patrick Newtall.
-When Newtall died, the herd and breeding methods were passed to Newtall's son-in-law, Juan Falabella.
-Juan added additional bloodlines, including the Welsh Pony, Shetland pony, and small Thoroughbreds.
+The horses of South America descend from Andalusian and other Iberian stock brought to the Western Hemisphere by the Spanish.
+In the southern part of the continent, significant numbers of these horses developed within geographically isolated conditions and by the mid-nineteenth century there were some small, inbred animals in the herds of Mapuche of southern Buenos Aires province in Olavarría, Argentina.
+The Falabella was originally developed in Argentina from local horses of Criollo stock, beginning in 1868 with the breeding program of Patrick Newtall.
+When Newtall died, the herd and breeding methods were passed to his son-in-law, Juan Falabella.
+He added additional bloodlines, including the Welsh Pony, Shetland pony, and small Thoroughbreds.
 With considerable inbreeding, he was able to gain consistently small size within the herd.